Danny Leyva: Loan to Colorado Rapids

-On April 24, 2023, the Sounders loaned Leyva to the Colorado Rapids for the rest of the season in exchange for a future MLS SuperDraft pick and $92,000 in general allocation money.
+On April 24, 2023, the Sounders loaned Leyva to the Colorado for the rest of the season in exchange for a future MLS SuperDraft pick and $92,000 in general allocation money.

+Club Necaxa

+On December 8, 2025, Seattle Sounders FC announced that Leyva would be transferred immediately to Necaxa of Liga MX for an undisclosed fee.

 International career

 In October 2019, Leyva was named to the United States squad for the 2019 FIFA U-17 World Cup in Brazil.

-Leyva who has only played for U.S. youth national teams, also holds the option to be called up by Mexico.
+Leyva, who has only played for U.S. youth national teams, is also eligible to be called up by Mexico.

 Personal life

 Born in the United States, Leyva is of Mexican descent.